 Undergraduate degree programs in the Henry C. Lee College

 • Criminal Justice (AS, BS)

 • Fire Protection Engineering (BS)

 The practice of engineering has changed dramatically over the past decade and continues to evolve.
 The Tagliatela College of Engineering reflects this paradigm shift through undergraduate and graduate programs that break the academic mold in their innovation and breadth of scope, preparing you for the 21st-century workplace.

 In addition, the Robert E. Alvine Engineering Professional Effectiveness and Enrichment Program brings speakers to campus each year to impart professional insights and advice to the next generation of engineers.

 • Computer Engineering

 • Computer Science

-Engineering students can take advantage of a special Living/Learning Community (LLC), mentored by a full-time faculty member, during their freshman year.
-The engineering LLC allows students to live together on one floor of a residence hall, take similar courses, meet with faculty mentors throughout the year, and participate in special group activities both in the residence hall and off campus.
+Engineering students can take advantage of a special Living/Learning Community (LLC), mentored by a full-time faculty member, during their first year.
+The Engineering LLC allows students to live together on one floor of a residence hall, take similar courses, meet with faculty mentors throughout the year, and participate in special group activities in the residence hall and off campus.